 A significant key to building a fanbase is to get people into your fanbase as new fans consistently.
 A lot of people think that the process is done once you get to these new fans, but there is way more to it when it comes to cultivating the type of relationship that will grow your fanbase into a really great community of people.

 Related Post: How To Get People Wanting To Hear Your Music

 Next, your true fans are the people that really enjoy your stuff and even do research to find you and the latest news on your musical journey.
 They've probably shown off to a friend or two by mentioning your work to make their taste in music look good.

 Some of them may buy a single or CD, may even scrape up enough to go to a local show if they can, but it isn't a priority.
 A lot of them will search far and wide for free songs of yours without spending a dime.
 Something may be holding them back from being really invested.

 These are the type of people you should try to reach out to personally and build a lasting relationship with.
-These are the folks that you need to follow back on Twitter, send personalized emails when promoting your new album, shout out on Instagram.
+These are the folks that you need to follow back on Twitter, send personalized emails when promoting your new album, and shout out on Instagram.
 They're so close to being super fans!

 It may be hard to locate true fans since they're hiding in the background, but try to find them by tracking your downloads, followers, likes, and even some google search results you may appear on.

 These are the people that will most likely support you by buying your music.
-They're usually so supportive, they don't even need to hear your new stuff before buying it.
-They don't even need to know how long you'll be performing, they'll buy a ticket to your show just to so you for 5 minutes.
+They're usually so supportive, that they don't even need to hear your new stuff before buying it.
+They don't even need to know how long you'll be performing; they'll buy a ticket to your show just to so you for 5 minutes.